-. .
+46.1.1 Actor Descriptions and Actor Profile Requirements

+Most requirements are documented in ITI TF-2 Transactions.
+This section documents any additional requirements on mCSD actors.

+mCSD supports querying for Organization, Facility, Location, Practitioner, and Healthcare Service.
+However, a Care Services Selective Supplier or Care Service Update Supplier is not required to contain data on all of these.

 46.2 mCSD Actor Options

 Options that may be selected for each actor in this profile, if any, are listed in the Table 46.2-1.
 Dependencies between options when applicable are specified in notes.